rage/java-programming/data/part-13/5-multiple-views.md

 <!-- Esimerkissä on hyödynnetty sekä GridPanen että StackPanen asettelussa niiden tarjoamia setPrefSize ja setAlignment-metodeja.
 Metodilla setPrefSize annetaan asettelulle toivottu koko, ja metodilla setAlignment kerrotaan miten asettelun sisältö tulee ryhmittää.
 Parametrilla Pos.CENTER toivotaan asettelua näkymän keskelle. -->

-The example takes advantage of GridPane's and StackPane's built in setPrefSize and setAlignMents -methods for layout.
-Method setPrefSize takes the preferred size of the layout as and arguments and the setAlignMent-method is used to define how the content of the layout should be aligned.
-The parameter Pos.CENTER is used for asking the content to be placed to the center of the application
+The example takes advantage of GridPane's and StackPane's built in setPrefSize and setAlignment methods for layout.
+Method setPrefSize takes the preferred size of the layout as an argument and the setAlignment method is used to define how the content of the layout should be aligned.
+The parameter Pos.CENTER is used to place the content in the center of the application

 <!-- <programming-exercise name='Tervehtijä' tmcname='osa13-Osa13_10.Tervehtija'> -->